Inugami (manga): Characters

-Mika is the childhood friend of Fumiki.
+Mika Harada is the childhood friend of Fumiki.
 In contrast to Fumiki, she's quite bold and extroverted.
 After following Fumiki to the abandoned building and nearly getting attacked by a mutated rat, Mika learns about 23 and bonds with him alongside Fumiki.
 Mika frequently feels "out of the loop" due to Fumiki's habit of running off without her to go find 23.
 At one point, she begins dating another student in her and Fumiki's class, but she quickly ditches him to hang out with Fumiki.